magnusdv/pedmut/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" style="display: block; margin: auto;" />

-In the above code `pedmut` is involved twice: first in `marker()`, translating the arguments `mutmod = "prop"` and `rate = 0.1` into a complete mutation model, consisting of mutation matrices for males and females.
-Secondly, `pedmut` functions are called inside `likelihood()`, in order to speed up the computation by clustering the unobserved alleles 3 and 4 into one "lump".
+In the above code `pedmut` is involved twice: first in `marker()`, translating the arguments `mutmod = "prop"` and `rate = 0.1` into a complete mutation model.
+And secondly inside `likelihood()`, in order to speed up the computation by clustering the unobserved alleles 3 and 4 into one "lump".
+(The role of `pedmut` is to check that the mutation model allows this particular lumping, and to compute the lumped mutation matrix.)

-To see details about the mutation model we can use the `mutmod()` accessor:
+To see details about the mutation model attached to a marker, we can use the `mutmod()` accessor:

 ``` r
 mutmod(m)